Sago Palm Care and Growing Guide

 Trimming Sago Palms

-• Only trim off brown fronds.
+• Trim off only the brown fronds.
 Leave yellow fronds until they’ve browned, and the plant is done with them.
 It is normal for older cycad leaves to turn yellow, then brown, as the plant will store nutrients to grow newer leaves.

 • However, if you see younger leaves turning yellow, this could mean that either your plant is not draining properly or it’s nutrient-deficient and needs fertilizer.